oduwsdl/archive_profiles/feedback-needed.md

 ## Profile Serialization

 Earlier we discussed the serialization format and considered XML, JSON, and YAML data formats.
 Among these formats we chose to serialize profiles in JSON format as it is less verbose than XML, but has similar expressiveness and the availability of tools.
 JSON is an ideal serialzation format if each node may have varying number of different properties and the data has some nesting.
-In the first project status update, Anday said, "I don't mind.
+In the first project status update, Andy said, "I don't mind.
 JSON-LD seems sensible.
 TBH, most of this could be done with sorted TSV/CSV, which would make binary search much easier.
 However, that would require separate files for each profile axis, so probably not worth it."

 Now that we profiled some big CDX files, we realized that JSON or XML are not ideal for our use case.
 Here are some reasons behind this conclusion: